jepler/textual-totp/README.md

 If the command is a string, it is interpreted with the shell; otherwise, the list of arguments is used directly.

+# Obtaining TOTP URIs

+There are a couple of ways to obtain your TOTP URIs, which are strings that begin `otpauth://totp/`.

+ * Scan individual QR codes when signing up for 2FA
+   * You can photograph or screen capture and then locally decode QR codes using a compatible tool such as [PyQRCode](https://pypi.org/project/PyQRCode/)
+ * Scan the QR code(s) from Google Authenticator's "transfer accounts" feature.
+These are in the form of an "offline otpauth-migration" URL.
+Decode these with a compatible tool, such as [otpauth-migration-decode](https://github.com/trewlgns/otpauth-migration-decode)
+   * Android does not permit this from being screenshotted, but your laptop probably has a camera
+ * Transcribe the lengthy alphanumeric code that is shown during some 2FA signup processes into a complete otpauth URL, removing any whitespace that is present.

+There are browser-based tools for helping with some of these tasks.
+However, it is difficult to determine whether web pages treat data safely.
+Therefore, none are recommended in this section.

 # Using textual-totp

 The command to start textual-totp is `ttotp`.